A Stronger Impossibility for Fully Online Matching: Introduction

 The first ingredient to our result is the observation that this result can be reproduced with a slightly simpler construction: Rather than constructing a tree, one can also construct a sequence of bicliques.
 Specifically, we start with $k$ vertices (corresponding to the root) on the first level and $(\lambda+1) k$ vertices on the second level, connected by a biclique.
 After the vertices on the previous level depart, it is revealed which of the $\lambda k$ vertices form a biclique with $(\lambda+1)\lambda k$ new vertices on the next level.
 Again, this process is repeated for a total of $h$ steps and the \enquote{triangle} construction is added at the end.
 Note that now we are also allowed to choose any rational value for $\lambda$ as long as we make $k$ large enough.
 In fact, choosing $\lambda\approx 7.2336$ already slightly improves the bound by about $9.5\cdot 10^{-7}$.

+The observation leading to our second idea is that not all levels play exchangeable roles in the construction.
+This is clear for the last level, which is part of the triangle construction.
+Further, we will see the following for an optimal algorithm: Increasing the number of children in any level $i$ changes the average matching value upon departure in any level $j$ with $i<j<h$.
+Indeed, this matching value decreases if $j-i$ is odd and increases otherwise.
+This suggests that choosing a uniform $\lambda$ for all levels is unlikely to yield a tight impossibility.

-The second idea is replacing $\lambda$ with different factors $\gamma_1,\dots,\gamma_\ell$ for $\ell$ levels between the first $h$ levels and the \enquote{triangle} construction.
+In general, we replace $\lambda$ with different factors $\gamma_1,\dots,\gamma_\ell$ for $\ell$ levels between the first $h$ levels and the \enquote{triangle} construction.
 After taking the limit $h\rightarrow\infty$, we express the precise resulting competitive ratio as a function of $\lambda, \gamma_1,\dots,\gamma_\ell$.
 Unfortunately, this function is already non-convex for $\ell=0$, and the explicit formula gets quite complicated even for small values of $\ell$.
 We therefore have to resort to numerical optimization.
 Specifically, we obtain the bound of $0.6297$ through numerical optimization with Matlab.
 In this way, although we cannot prove that $0.6297$ is the strongest impossibility achievable with our approach, the results of the numerical optimization do hint at that, and the claimed impossibility is provably correct.